chrisnoonan98675/site/xl-release/how-to/how-to-find-ids.markdown

 As you can see, IDs are hierarchical.
 Note that the ID of the task in this example is `Applications/Release9324610/Phase2437552/Task3066132`, not just `Task3066132`.

-This is an example of using the task ID in a REST call:
+This is an example that uses the task ID in a REST call:

     GET http://localhost:5516/api/v1/tasks/Applications/Release9324610/Phase6441318/Task2674539